lsst-sitcom/sitcomtn-128/index.rst

 #############################################
-Unrecognized Blends in Operations Rehearsal 3
+Unrecognized Blends in ComCam ECDFS
 #############################################

 .. abstract::
    Unrecognized blends are a class of blended objects that are mistakenly identified as a single object.
+   These objects can cause a variety of issues for science and simple validation.
-   We can identify such objects using higher resolution imaging from a space based telescope that is not affected by ground based seeing or in the Operations Rehearsal 3, use the simulation truth catalog.
-   Using RA and DEC we can match between the two catalogs to label observed objects as isolated objects, recognized blends, or unrecognized blends.
+   We can identify such objects by using higher resolution imaging from a space based telescope that will not be affected by ground based seeing and then label detected objects as isolated, recognized blends, or unrecognized blends.
-   This allows us to investigate the fraction of unrecognied blends present and how different factors influence that rate.
-   We have performed a variety of tests into unrecognized blends on the simulated data which can act as a benchmark for upcoming commissioning where we will have to use a space based catalog to match.
+   We find that for :math:`i > 23`, 15\% to 20\% of objects are unrecognized blends.

 ..
-Using a space based catalog we can attempt to match objects between the two and identify any unrecognized blends.
-In this technote we use the truth catalogs as a proxy and create a simple matching algorithm between truth and observation to label recognized and unrecognized blends.
-We then investigate how the rate of unrecognized blends varies with object properties such as i-mag and local density.
+We then investigate various factors that influence the fraction of unrecognized blends.

 Data
 ===============